 Place the tins in the oven and bake for 3-5 minutes.

-Remove the tins from the oven and immediately add 1 tablespoon of chocolate chips to each cup.
+Remove the tins from the oven and immediately and while the caramel is still very runny from being hot, press the crackers down to the bottom, and they will stay in place.
+Then add 1 tablespoon of chocolate chips to each cup.

-Once they melt a little, spread the chocolate with the back of a spoon.
+Allow the chocolate to melt a bit and then spread the chocolate with the back of a spoon.

 Add the Christmas sprinkles.
 You can use crushed candy canes instead, if you like.